Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

-To evaluate the effects of \textsc{JSONTestGen} with different LLMs, we experiment with an open-source LLM Llama3, and a commercial one GPT-3.5.
-Both models are configured with a \textit{top-p} of 0.95 and a \textit{temperature} of 0.8.
-We ask each of them to generate three tests for each of the original bug-triggering unit tests.
+To evaluate the effectiveness of Test Programmer with different LLMs, we experimented with open-source LLMs Llama3 and DeepSeek, and the commercial LLM GPT-3.5.
+All models were configured with a \textit{top-p} of 0.95 and a \textit{temperature} of 0.8.
+We also prompted them to perform free mutations.
+We asked each LLM to generate three tests for each of the original bug-triggering tests and compare their resulting test suite.

-The coverage results of the generated tests (without adding mutation rules to the prompts) are shown in Table~\ref{tab:llm_ablation}.
-Among them, Llama3 achieves a lower coverage than GPT-3.5 when excluding the original tests $t_\textit{original}$.
-The reason is that the former suffers from a higher compile error rate of $25.7\%$ compared to the latter's, which is $13.8\%$.
-Manual inspection reveals that tests generated by Llama3 often fail earlier in the code (compared to those by GPT-3.5), leaving the remaining code unexecuted.
-Additionally, certain new tests cannot be generated because some large $t_\textit{original}$ exceed Llama3's context window length.
-Both models achieve similar coverage when considering all $t_\textit{original}$, indicating that the original unit tests predominantly determine the final coverage.
-Alternatively, the newly generated code covers additional parts of the source code, albeit minimally, but is able to identify new bugs.
+The coverage scores of the generated tests are shown in Table~\ref{tab:llm_ablation}.
+Among the three models, Llama3 achieved the lowest coverage score.
+The reason is that it suffers from a higher compile error rate of $25.71\%$, compared to $13.82\%$ for GPT-3.5 and $12.73\%$ for DeepSeek.
+GPT-3.5 achieved the highest coverage, reflecting its superior capabilities to generate accurate and functional code across diverse scenarios.
+DeepSeek follows closely behind GPT-3.5, showing a competitive performance in generating code with fewer compile errors.

-Figure~\ref{fig:bug_llm_venn} shows the overlaps between the bugs triggered by different LLMs (from the $681\times3\times2=4086$ total generated test cases).
-The generated tests produce 121 inconsistencies that are manually verified.
-Overall, GPT-3.5 discovers more bugs than LLama3, while LLama3 identifies two unique bugs that GPT-3.5 fails to trigger.
-This demonstrates that combining results from different models can enhance bug detection.
-While LLMs vary in overall performance~\cite{leaderboard}, differences in their training data, pre-training, and fine-tuning allow them to identify unique, non-overlapping functional defects~\cite{yanhui}.
-We believe larger open-source LLMs could further improve results~\cite{scaling_law}, but due to hardware limitations, we leave this exploration for future work.
+Fig.~\ref{fig:bug_llm_venn} shows the overlaps between the identified bugs triggered by different LLMs.
+Overall, GPT-3.5 identified the most bugs among the models, while both Llama3 and DeepSeek detected unique bugs that were not triggered by GPT-3.5.
+While LLMs vary in overall performance, differences in their training data and methodologies enable them to identify distinct, non-overlapping functional defects.
+This suggests that, in practice, combining outputs of different models can enhance bug detection and lead to more comprehensive testing.